ogbaoghene/lime-utils/README.md

 - **Begin each file with a multi-line comment (each line an inline // comment, not a block comment) naming and briefly describing the module.** Follow this with a list of parameters, a usage example and any dependencies, e.g:

 	```
-	// PX to EM
+	// Pixel to em
+    //
     // Converts a px value to em, accepts an array.

-	// Requires : _variables, _strip-unit
+	// **Requires** : _variables, _strip-unit
 	```

 - **Credit the source when a module is adapted from elsewhere,** by including a link to the original in your top comments.
 For example: